MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaOrgInsightsDelegatedRole.md

 ## PARAMETERS

 ### -Delegator
-The Delegator parameter specifies account of the leader that can view organizational insights.
-The organizational insights viewing capability is delegated to delegatees.
+The Delegator parameter specifies the account of the leader that can view organizational insights.
+This capability is given to delegates.

 A valid value for this parameter is the ObjectID value of the delegator account.
 Use the [Get-MgUser](https://learn.microsoft.com/powershell/module/microsoft.graph.users/get-mguser) cmdlet in Microsoft Graph PowerShell to find this value.